Work in Iceland

 Language requirements

 As the majority of nationals speak English, learning Icelandic won't be necessary to move to the country.
-However, having a basic grasp of Icelandic will help you to settle in and get by.
+However, having a basic grasp of Icelandic will help you to settle in and get by in a foreign country.
 It also demonstrates to employers that you're committed to becoming a part of Icelandic life.

 You can start learning the language before arriving in the country, with free courses such as Icelandic Online.
 Offered at different difficulty levels, this course also provides a premium service to candidates at beginner and lower intermediate levels for an additional fee.